Becoming animated greatly expanded Kirk's "To Do" list.

 - Fish Police was adapted into a short-lived cartoon which lasted only six episodes on CBS.
 It changed very many of the aspects.

 - Zipi y Zape: Two episodes can be viewed on YouTube here and here.

 - Astérix has received quite a few animated movies, based on the albums.

-- In Brazil, Monica's Gang has been out since 1959 and is still going on, with an animated series as from 2004.
-(And a Teen Spinoff Manga, as from August 2008)
+- In Brazil, Monica's Gang has been out since 1959 and is still going on, with an animated series as of 2004.
+(And a Teen Spinoff Manga, as of August 2008)

 - Sam & Max: Freelance Police was made into a Saturday morning cartoon, which upped the weirdness factor to compensate for the lack of violence.
 It only lasted 13 half-hours.

 - The Tick was first featured in Ben Edlund's comic books, which were then adapted as a popular Saturday morning cartoon.

 - Iznogoud had one which ran for one season in 1995.